What is an Algorithm?

 Time complexity is O(N log N).

 This could be the impact you would encounter if you do not follow an and do not conduct an analysis on it.

-By learning and mastering algorithm, you would know the art of “Problem Solving”.
+By learning and mastering it, you would know the art of “Problem Solving”.
 With good practice and continuous learning, you should be able to solve complex problems.
-It is the basis of designing some piece of software or code as running time of code is one of the most important factors in determining the execution of a particular task.
-Tech giants of the world like Google and Facebook judge your Problem-Solving skills and in interviews, most of the questions are related to algorithm design and problem-solving.
+It is the basis of designing some piece of software or code as running time of code is one of the most important factors in determining a particular task’s execution.
+Tech giants of the world like Google and Facebook judge your Problem-Solving skills, and in interviews, most of the questions are related to algorithm design and problem-solving.
 You will be asked to design an algorithm and optimize it to the best possible complexity time.

 - You will reduce your time in solving any problem.

-- One can make most out of a programming language by learning how to construct and design an algorithm
+- One can make the most out of a programming language by learning how to construct and design an algorithm.

 Who is the right audience for learning Algorithm technologies?

 From a Computer Science perspective, anyone who does little or more programming should learn algorithms.
 If you write code that does not solve your problem or solves the problem but uses resources inefficiently (for example, it takes a long time to run or it uses too much of computer memory), then your code is not the optimal one.
 But the companies would want their software or products to respond or execute in the lowest possible time.